 - 4. The Council is responsible for promoting high educational standards and for delivering efficient primary and secondary education.
 This will involve reviewing the number and type of schools the Council has in its area and assessing whether or not best use is being made of resources and facilities in order to ensure future provision is sustainable. - 5.
-Neath Port Talbot's 21st Century Schools Band B Strategic Outline Plan included a proposal for a new build 3-16 middle school for the area, however following informal discussions with stakeholders it was decided that the scheme should be amended .It is proposed therefore to establish an English-medium 3-11 school with a specialist LSC for 16 pupils with a statement of special educational needs relating to Autistic Spectrum Disorder (ASD), in new build premises to accommodate pupils from the current catchment areas of Alltwen Primary, Godre'rgraig Primary and Llangiwg Primary, all of which would close on 31st August 2024, with the new school opening on 1st September 2024.
-It is proposed that, subject to planning permission being granted, the new school will be built on land in Council ownership at Parc Ynysderw, Pontardawe and that it will form part of learning, health and wellbeing community campus made up of Cwmtawe Community School and Pontardawe Leisure Centre.
-The campus will be further enhanced by the addition of a new build 25 metre, 6 lane swimming pool with additional learner pool on the site, also subject to planning approval, to complement the current health and wellbeing offer for pupils and the wider community.

-- 6. The new build will be funded jointly from Welsh Government 21st Century School Programme capital grant monies and from the Council's prudential borrowing capacity.
-Welsh Government 21st Century Schools Programme capital grant funding has been approved, in principle. - 7.
-At its meeting of 20th October 2020 Cabinet approved consultation on the proposal to establish an English-medium 3-11 school with a specialist LSC, in new build premises to accommodate pupils from the current catchment areas of Alltwen Primary, Godre'rgraig Primary and Llangiwg Primary, all of which would be discontinued on 31st August 2024. - 8.
+Neath Port Talbot 's 21st Century Schools Band B Strategic Outline Plan included a proposal for a new build 3-16 middle school for the area, however following informal discussions with stakeholders it was decided that the scheme should be amended. - 6.
+It is proposed therefore to establish an English-medium 3-11 school with a specialist LSC, in new build premises to accommodate pupils from the current catchment areas of Alltwen Primary, Godre'rgraig Primary and Llangiwg Primary, all of which would close on 31st August 2024.
+It is proposed that the new school will be built on land in Council ownership at Parc Ynysderw, Pontardawe and that it will form part of learning, health and wellbeing community campus made up of Cwmtawe Community School and Pontardawe Leisure Centre.
+The campus will be further enhanced by the addition of a new build 25 metre, 6 lane swimming pool with additional learner pool on the site to complement the current health and wellbeing offer for pupils and the wider community. - 7.
+The new build will be funded jointly from Welsh Government 21st Century School Programme capital grant monies and from the Council's prudential borrowing capacity.
+Welsh Government 21st Century Schools Programme capital grant funding has been approved, in principle. - 8.
+At its meeting of 20th October 2020 Cabinet approved consultation on a proposal to establish an English-medium 3-11 school with a specialist LSC, in new build premises to accommodate pupils from the current catchment areas of Alltwen Primary, Godre'rgraig Primary and Llangiwg Primary, all of which would be discontinued on 31st August 2024. - 9.
 The consultation document invited views and opinions to be submitted in respect of the proposal.
-The Welsh Government's School Organisation Code requires the Council to consult on its proposal and to publish a Consultation Report summarising any issues raised by consultees, the Council's response to those issues and Estyn's view of the overall merit of the proposal.
-This report was published on 28th May 2021. - 9.
-At its meeting of 16th June 2021 Cabinet received a report on the outcome of consultation and having given it due consideration Members determined to proceed with the proposal, approving publication of statutory notices for the proposal.
-This process provides for the submission of objections.
-The period for submitting objections has now ended. - 10.
-In total 297 written objections were received during the objection period.
-The majority of the comments contained in the objection
+The Welsh Government's School Organisation Code requires the Council to consult on its proposal and to publish a consultation report summarising any issues raised by consultees, the Council's response to those issues and Estyn's view of the overall merit of the proposal.
+This report was published on 28th May 2021.